-So recently I wrote about the upcoming Real Madrid v Sevilla game and Betway was offering odds of 8/13 on Real to win the game.
-Of course, that made me think about the huge lack of value in the football betting markets, but that’s a rant for another day.
-But it also made me wonder how many other sports and games have odds of 8/13 and how to work them out.
+I wrote about the upcoming Real Madrid v Sevilla game and Betfred was offering odds of 8/13 on Madrid to win the game.
+Of course, that made me think about the lack of value in football betting markets, but that’s a rant for another day!
+You’re probably wondering how much you could make from a bet at 8/13 – read on for full details and example returns.

 £2 = £1.23p

 The first number (8) is the amount you’ll win from wagering the second number (13).
 So for every £10 that you bet, you will get back £6.15 if your bet wins.
 You basically get back less than you’ve risk on the bet, but importantly you must remember that your original stake is returned on top of the £6.15, giving a total return of £16.15 for a £10 risk.

 For instance, a £30 winning bet at 8/13 will payout £18.46 (plus your £30 stake is returned).
 If you increase the stake to £50 you’ll get £30.77 back (plus £50 stake).

 EXAMPLE 8/13 BET (EACH WAY)

 There is an option to bet each way on most markets including 8/13.
 However, it is generally advised not to do this unless the odds are over 6/1.

 Most bookmakers payout 1/4 on each-way places, basically a quarter of the odds.
 However, there has been a move to reduce this and only offer 1/5 of the odds.
 And when you are already betting on such short returns.
 For example, if you placed £10 each way (£20 in total) on odds of 8/13 you would get back £11.23 in TOTAL if you won the place part of the bet.

 You would lose the win part of your stake, leaving you with the each-way winnings of just 1.23p plus that part of the stake back.
 That is a loss of £8.77 on your original total stake.
 It really isn’t worth it.